Tuesday, 2 January 2018

 The after dinner lecture was given by the polymath Grzegorz Grątkowski.
 He selected as a subject the names of different models of various famous marques of cars (Porsche, Lamborghini, Ferrari, Maserati, Lancia) and the origins of these names.
 I am unable to print the entire illustrated lecture but include below an extract from his fascinatingly researched text and illustrations of the section devoted to the Lamborghini.

-It’s widely known that Ferruccio Lamborghini used his Zodiac sign, Taurus, as the logo for the machines he built.
+It’s widely known that Ferruccio Lamborghini used his Zodiac sign, Taurus, is the logo for the machines he built.
 True, but vague.

 Being more specific, he got the idea after having visited, in 1962, la Ganadería Miura near Sevilla, the ranch of Don Eduardo Miura Fernández where fighting bulls were bred.